Senegal win Africa Cup of Nations

 Senegal overcame seven-time winners Egypt on Sunday night to win Africa Cup of Nations for the first time.

-Sadio Mane netted the winning spot-kick as the Teranga Lions beat the Pharaohs 4-2 on post-match penalties after 120 minutes of football ended goalless in Yaounde’s Olembe Stadium.
+Sadio Mane netted the winning spot-kick as the Teranga Lions beat the Pharaohs 4-2 on post-match penalties after 120 minutes of football ended goalless at the Olembe Stadium in Cameroon.

 Mane saw his penalty saved by Egypt keeper Mohamed Gabaski in the first half while Edouard Mendy also made a crucial save to deny Mohanad Lasheen.